sea-shantyyy/sea-shantyyy/README.md

 	|    ⊱ Please interact with caution unless I know you personally!
 You don't have to walk on eggshells
 	| when you're talking to me, just be considerate and act like a normal person.
 	|    ⊱ Typically near the bakery on safe server #1 as Shedletsky!
+    |    ⊱ If I don't know you well or if I'm feeling iffy, I may be semi-mute!
+It's nothing against you!
 	|    ⊱ Please ask to take inspo!
 I typically don't mind, but I don't want you to take inspiration
 	| from a gifted pony without permission of the gifter.
 However you may NOT explicitly copy skins.
 	|    ⊱ I may disconnect suddenly due to my internet, medical issues, etc. Don't take it personally!